EmilySamantha80/Tones4All/README.md

 ## Demo Version

-A working demo can be found at the following site: [Tones4All](https://t4a.vulc.in/php)
+A working demo can be found at the [Tones4All](https://t4a.vulc.in/php) website.

+## Other Resources

+Lots of ringtones can be downloaded from [Merwin's Ringtone Search](https://ringtone.vulc.in)